openvinotoolkit/datumaro/docs/formats/sly_pointcloud_user_manual.md

-Such conversion will only be successful if the output format can represent the type of dataset you want to convert, e.g. 3d point clouds annotations can be saved in `KITTI Raw` format, but not as `COCO keypoints`.
+Such conversion will only be successful if the output format can represent the type of dataset you want to convert, e.g. 3D point clouds can be saved in "KITTI Raw" format, but not in "COCO keypoints".

 There are few ways to convert Supervisely Point Cloud dataset to other dataset formats: